SoloFinanceHub

 After 200+ proposals, here’s what I’ve learned matters more than the tool:

 2. Present your solution specifically.
-Not “I’ll redesign your website” but “I’ll redesign 5 pages focused on conversion optimization, including A/B testing of 2 headline variants.”
+Not “I’ll redesign your website” but “I’ll redesign 5 pages focused on conversion optimization, including A/B testing of 2 headline variants, new call-to-action placement based on heatmap data, and a lead capture form redesign.”
+Specificity builds confidence.

 4. Timeline and process.
 Show them what happens step by step.
+“Week 1: Discovery and wireframes.
+Week 2-3: Design and development.
+Week 4: Testing and launch.”
 Clients who understand the process feel more confident saying yes.
+Uncertainty kills conversions.

 The Bottom Line